-First elected to the Senate in 2014, Senator Paul Bettencourt represents Senate District 7, which encompasses West Harris County.
-He previously served 10 years as the Harris County Tax Assessor-Collector, where he introduced “Smart Government” at the Harris County Tax Office and developed a customer service-driven organization.
-His team created the first major online property tax payment system and the first county tax office website with online vehicle registration in Texas.
+First elected to the Senate in 2014, Senator Paul Bettencourt represents Senate District 7, which encompasses most of West Harris County.
+He previously served 10 years, from 1998 – 2008, as the Harris County Tax Assessor-Collector, where he introduced “Smart Government” at the Harris County Tax Office and developed a customer service-driven organization.
+His team created the first major county online property tax payment system and the first county tax office website with online vehicle registration in Texas.
 (His motto was “Get on-line, not in-line.”)
 He was well-known as the “Tax Man” for his outspoken efforts to cut property taxes.

-Senator Bettencourt is the Chair of the Senate Select Committee of Property Tax Reform, the Chair of the Senate Select Committee on Government Reform, and serves on the Senate Finance, Education, and Higher Education committees.
-He is also the Vice-Chair of the Intergovernmental Relations Committee and the elected Chair of the Texas Senate Republican Caucus.
-He also serves on the Joint Committee on Government Facilities and is an active member of the ongoing Texas Commission on Public School Finance.
+Senator Bettencourt is the Chair of the Senate Committee on Property Tax, and serves on the Senate Finance, Education, and Higher Education committees.
+He also served as the Chair of the Texas Senate Republican Caucus and has been named to the Redistricting Committee by Lt.
+Governor Patrick.

-A Bachelor of Science graduate of Texas A&M University in Industrial Distribution, Senator Bettencourt is the President and CEO of Bettencourt Tax Advisors, LLC, a tax consulting company in Houston that has grown forty employees.
+A Bachelor of Science graduate of Texas A&M University in Industrial Distribution, Senator Bettencourt is the President and CEO of a tax consulting company in Houston that has grown to forty employees.
 He is also a radio and television personality.

 The Senator and his wife Susan are active members of Saint John Vianney Catholic Church, where Paul is a fourth degree Knight of Columbus.